mabeyj/trilium-collection-views/README.md

 #### Attribute paths

-Wherever an attribute name is specified, you can instead provide a path to an attribute.
+Wherever an attribute name is specified, you can instead specify a path to an attribute.
 This allows for finding attributes for notes that are targeted by a note's relations.

 A path consists of one or more names separated by a period (`.`).
 The last name in the path must be an attribute name.
 All other names in the path must be relation names.